NextAcademy/quora-clone/README.md

 <br><br>

 ## How To Use
-The framework is primarily based on Rails file structure with focus towards MVC architectural pattern.
-However, unlike Rails, this framework is to provide more structural freedom for you to prototype or to bootstrap and idea quickly.
+The skeleton is primarily based on Rails file structure with focus towards MVC architectural pattern.
+However, unlike Rails, this skeleton is to provide more structural freedom for you to prototype or to bootstrap and idea quickly.
 The flexibility is up to deploying the app in Heroku.
 <br>
 ### To Launch the Server
 Rakefile has a simplified command for launching the server in development mode.
 To perform, execute: